MathSEE-Modeling-Week/Modeling-Week/README.md

 1. Run the [Predator-Prey model](UQ/predprey_server.ipynb) from exercise 2.2 to set up the server.
 2. Connect your MC client to the server and perform the simulation to evaluate the effect of uncertainty in the initial conditions.

----

-### The Benefit of UM-Bridge
-You might ask yourselves why we are implementing all these UQ methods as UM-Bridge clients instead of directly incorporating them into our models.
-What initially seems like an extra step actually provides a significant advantage: it allows you to implement your UQ code once and then apply it to any UM-Bridge model of your choice.
-This eliminates the need to repeatedly implement the same UQ method for different models.

-In the following exercises, you will be introduced to various models where you can apply your UQ clients.
-If you have your own models, try implementing them as UM-Bridge servers and solving them with your newly created UM-Bridge clients.

-Note: Make sure that the input and output dimensions of your UM-Bridge clients and servers are compatible.

----

 ## Next Steps: Exploring Models and UQ Methods
 So far, you've been introduced to various simple models, UQ methods, and the UM-Bridge interface, gaining a foundational understanding of how these components work together.
 From this point on, you can choose to dive deeper into either advanced UQ methods (Section 5) or more complex models (Section 6).